 Other people stop practicing the prayer because they do not want to get in touch with their feelings or issues.
 This prayer asks us to be present to our issues and feelings in order to carry them forward to God in prayer, listening for his word and mercy.
 The prayer asks us to be fully present to who we are and how we are carrying our burdens.
 We allow ourselves to be open to an inner confessional as called by God.
 Even though we do so in surrender to God and in his presence, awaiting his mercy and grace, some individuals find themselves not comfortable or ready for such vulnerability.
 Some people carry an expectation that spiritual growth should be available as a technique, devoid of sacrifice or emotional demands.
 Yet as humans, spiritual growth only comes with an acknowledgement of our human condition, an ongoing realness.
-To allow ourselves to be fully present to us in our need.
+To allow ourselves to be fully present to our brokenness, to our real human condition, requires faith that God is and will be present to us in our need.
 It usually requires a faith-centered, loving and supportive prayer group or prayer partner as well.
 Then it is easier to be present to whatever we find God is calling us to listen to.
 In Companioned Prayer, with humility, honesty and faith, we allow God to identify those personal needs and limitations that challenge our spiritual growth.
 God invites us to acknowledge them and to mature and be transformed through them by his loving healing grace.